WangLaban/CppPrime5th/ch03/README.md

 }
 ```

-The code will print "helloworld" when you run it. -- No, ca and s are not necessarily adjacent in memory
+The code will print "helloworld" when you run it.
-because the character list in the `.rodata` like this:
+because the character list in the `.rodata` like this: -- No, variables ca and s are not necessarily adjacent in memory

     h e l l o w o r l d \0
 `While(*cp)` judge weather *cp is 0 or not. when *cp is not 0, it will print the character until 0.